 UNTITLED (2014) was a solo creation for the Spanish dancer and performer Marc Iglesias.
 ISOS (2015), is a 3D video-installation based on the world and characters of J.G.
 Ballard, was presented at the International Film Festival Rotterdam 2016.
 IN VOID (2016), an installation circuit about human absence, premiered in the Kaaistudio’s.
 A symposium on the artistic practice of Kris Verdonck was organised in the Martin E. Segal Theatre Center (City University of New York).
 In BOSCH BEACH (2016), he directed an opera based on a libretto by Dimitri Verhulst and composed by Vasco Mendonça.

-In 2020 Verdonck collaborates again with Johan Leysen in a second co-production with Het Zuidelijk Toneel: ACT.
-ACT focusses on the work of Samuel Beckett and continues Verdonck’s interest in a state of being between subject and object, between presence and absence.
+In 2020, Kris Verdonck collaborated again with Johan Leysen in a second co-production with Het Zuidelijk Toneel: ACT.
+ACT delved deeper into the work of Samuel Beckett and continued Verdonck's fascination with a state of being between subject and object, between presence and absence.
 ACT is a triptych in which a monologue by Leysen was flanked by a video lecture by Jean Paul Van Bendegem and the installation MASS #2.